Comai-Lab/MAPS/README.md

 REQUIRED:
 -f or --file, The input file is the output of the MAPS part 1 program [required]
 -o or --out, The output mutation / gentotyping file [required].

 OPTIONAL:
 In both Modes:
 -l or --MinLibs, Minimum number of libraries covered at least once to be considered a valid position.
-Should be the same as MAPS part 1.
-[3].
+Should be the same as MAPS part 1 [3].
 --mode or -m, Output Mode: m == Mutation Detection, g == Genotyping.
-Should be the same as MAPS part 1. [m].
+Should be the same as MAPS part 1 [m].
 --minCov or -v, Minimum total position coverage to be considered as a valid position.
-Should be the same as MAPS part 1.
-[1].
+Should be the same as MAPS part 1 [1].

 The next four parameters analyze the basecalls at a particular position and for a particular library.
 In genotyping mode: each library is dealt with independently.
---hetMinCov or -d, minimum coverage of each of the two observed major basecalls in order to be called heterozygous for that library.
-[5].
+--hetMinCov or -d, minimum coverage of each of the two observed major basecalls in order to be called heterozygous for that library [5].
---hetMinPer or -p, minimum percentage of each of the two observed major basecalls in order to be called heterozygous for that library.
-[20.00].
+--hetMinPer or -p, minimum percentage of each of the two observed major basecalls in order to be called heterozygous for that library [20.00].
 --hetMinLibCov or -D, Minimum total coverage for consideration of heterozygous.
-This parameter is only used in genotyping mode.
-[5].
+This parameter is only used in genotyping mode [5].
---homMinCov or -s, Minimum coverage in order for a position to be called homozygous for that library.
-[2].
+--homMinCov or -s, Minimum coverage in order for a position to be called homozygous for that library [2].

 In mutation detection mode: a potential "mutant" allele is determined as present in only one library and not in any of the others (which all carry the WT allele).
 Whether or not it qualifies as a potential mutation depends on the following criteria:
 --hetMinCov or -d, minimum coverage of mutant allele to be called heterozygous for that library [5].
---hetMinPer or -p, minimum percentage of the mutant and WT alleles in order to be called heterozygous for that library.
-[20.00].
+--hetMinPer or -p, minimum percentage of the mutant and WT alleles in order to be called heterozygous for that library [20.00].
---homMinCov or -s, Minimum coverage in order for a position to be called homozygous for that library.
-[2].
+--homMinCov or -s, Minimum coverage in order for a position to be called homozygous for that library [2].